Pictures of Cat Skin Problems

 Eosinophilic ulcers are also called indolent ulcers or rodent ulcers.
 They appear as sores on the lips of your cat, usually right in the front near the nose.
 These ulcers are usually caused by some type of allergy but are apparently not painful to the cat.
 See your veterinarian to make sure that any sores on the lips are not something more serious.
 Treatment may require injectable or oral medications.
 In mild cases, sometimes the ulcers will heal without treatment.

 Shedding and Furballs

 Cats with long fur may shed more than normal if not brushed regularly.
 This can lead to matted fur and discomfort.
 Many cats will groom and ingest excessive amounts of their own fur.
 This extra fur can eventually result in vomiting, or in rare cases can cause a bowel obstruction.
 The best source of prevention is regular brushing, although there are some foods and treats on the market created to reduce hairball formation.

-An Indication of Illness
+Cat Skim Problems Are an Indication of Illness

 Fur and skin problems can be an outward sign of illness.
 A cat's fur should ideally be sleek and smooth.
 A cat with greasy or ragged fur may have an underlying medical condition that needs to be addressed.